Your cart

 Metric Score Remarks

-Support 4.8 Marcus’s hips stay level; my stomach sleep remains flat and controlled.
+Support 4.8 Kept Marcus’s hips level; my stomach sleep stayed flat and controlled.

-Pressure Relief 3.1 Mia’s shoulders and knees feel hard pushback on side sleep.
+Pressure Relief 3.1 Mia felt hard pushback on her shoulder during side sleep.

-Cooling 4.3 Minimal sink reduces heat buildup under heavier bodies.
+Cooling 4.3 Less sink generally meant less heat buildup for heavier bodies.

-Durability 4.6 Extra-firm build and lean comfort layers favor long use.
+Durability 4.6 Extra-firm build and thin comfort layers favor long use.

-Off-gassing 4.5 Mild new smell, aired out quickly.
+Off-gassing 4.5 Mild new smell that aired out quickly.

 Overall Score 4.2 Excellent for firm-seekers, too stiff for many others.